foxrei-n/SignFlow/README.md

 We thank the original authors for making their code publicly available.
 If you use components from these repositories, please also follow their respective licenses and citation requirements.

+## License

+This repository is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

+You are free to share this repository for non-commercial purposes with proper attribution.
+However, modified or adapted versions may not be distributed without permission from the authors.

+Please see [license.txt](license.txt) for the full license text.

 ## Citation